aayla-secura/mixnmatchttp/README.md

   * Disable request logging by default, enable optionally (at the moment the only way is to not enable INFO level logging from the package)
   * Command-line option for paths shouldn't be cached
   * Command-line option for paths which need authentication (`_secrets`)
-  * Disable directory listing by default (an option to enable)
   * An option to disable access to certain files
   * Log rotation
   * MT-safe saving and clearing of cache